sevenc-nanashi/p5-frame-capturer/README.md

 - `isCapturing`: Whether the capturer is capturing frames.
 - `frameCount`: Number of frames captured so far.
-- `frames`: Number of frames to capture, or `undefined` if capturing indefinitely.
+- `frames`: Number of frames to capture, or `0` if capturing indefinitely.
+- `fps`: Frames captured per second.

 ## License